 Identify and support excellence in the delivery of peer recovery support services and other activities by recovery community organizations (RCOs) and qualifying programs.

 Our Staff and Lead Consultants

-Joseph Sanchez, PRS, Accreditation Coordinator, is a Peer Recovery Support Specialist and has worked in the Peer Recovery Support Services field since the commencement of his own personal recovery, over 11 years ago.
+Joseph Sanchez, PRS, Director of Accreditation Services, is a Peer Recovery Support Specialist and has worked in the Peer Recovery Support Services field since the commencement of his own personal recovery, over 11 years ago.
 Finding his passion in facilitating recovery-based solutions; Joseph began training other recovery coaches.
 He has helped to train organizations and individuals from Las Vegas, Colorado, Kentucky, and of course his home state - Texas.
 In addition to his work within the recovery community, Joseph is committed to reaching out to the LGBT community in an effort to help eliminate homophobia and heterosexism.
 His courage lending a positive face and voice for individuals living with HIV & AIDS, Joseph has tested HIV positive since 2003.
 He has recently acted as a subject matter expert for the Altarum, Center for Social Innovation and the SAMHSA BRSS TACS as well as assisting in helping to create statewide and national standards around Peer Recovery Support Services.
 A passionate and positive advocate for recovery, Joseph’s personal mission statement is, “To Inspire Positive Thinking and Forward Movement through Motivation, Education, and Empowerment”

 Hannah Rose has been working with individuals with addiction, trauma, and mental health conditions both formally and informally for 32 years.
 Her passion for social justice and equal voice has been the source of her motivation and inspiration throughout her career.